Can you get Truly Organic Fruit and Veg in Singapore?

 How to get better standards

 Back to our organic farms in South East Asia: most of the organic farms in the region are still rather small enterprises, with a direct link to the final consumers.
-A minority of them exports and have the EU, USDA or ACO certification.
+A minority of them export and have the EU, USDA or ACO certification.
 If we want those farmers to stay independent and thrive for the cleanest food possible, then we have to support them.
 As much as thousands of CSAs support local American farmers, or AMAPs do the same with French farmers.
 Most countries have similar systems in place, where communities support their farmers, thus allowing them to go above the Standards.

 Traceability and sustainability are key to the success of fresh organic food.
 And to our food system as a whole actually.